wints/documentation/recipes/content_sharing.md

 {% ingredient quickstart_preview/quickstart_preview %}{% endingredient %}

-If you've completed optional Steps 3 & 4 of our quickstart guide, then you already know how to share content and deeplink straight to it.
-This guide can serve as a refresher.

 ## Creating links programmatically to share content

 {% ingredient sdk_links/creating_links %}{% override header %}{% endoverride %}{% endingredient %}